DataDog/datadog-agent/comp/metadata/packagesigning/README.md

 - `signing_keys` - **list of dict of string to JSON type**
   - `fingerprint` - **string**: the 8-char long key fingerprint.
   - `expiration_date` - **string**: the expiration date of the key.
   - `key_type` - **string**: the type of key. which represents how it is referenced in the host.
-Possible values are "signed-by", "trusted" or "debsig" for debianoids, "repo" or "rpm" for redhat-like (including SUSE)
+Possible values are "signed-by", "trusted" or "debsig" for DEB-based distributions, "repo" or "rpm" for RPM-based distributions

 ## Example Payload